- Assistant Coach

-Eric Johannigmeier is in his second year with the Virginia Tech track & field staff as the assistant cross country/distance coach after serving as a volunteer assistant for the Hokies from 2011-13.
+Eric Johannigmeier is in his third year with the Virginia Tech track & field staff as the assistant cross country/distance coach after serving as a volunteer assistant for the Hokies from 2011-13.

 While a volunteer assistant at Tech, Johannigmeier was a part of three ACC Championships, two in track and one in cross country.
 He also helped the Hokie men to a fifth-place finish at the 2012 NCAA Outdoor Track and Field Championships.

 Prior to his time with the Hokies, Johannigmeier was an undergraduate assistant for the University of Illinois track and field program.
 During his year there, the outdoor track and field team finished 11th at the NCAA Championships and the cross country team finished fifth at the Midwest Regional.